Sakitama Shrine

 Haniwa no Yakata

-At the building of Haniwa located inside the Saitama Kofun Group, anyone can experience making their own Haniwa with the help of an instructor.
-In order to create a Haniwa, there are 3 steps: 90 minutes of molding, drying for about a month, heating in the kiln located inside the building at a heat of 800℃ for approximately 7 hours.
-Once the Haniwa is complete, it can either be retrieved in person or can be delivered and paid on arrival.
+At the Haniwa building located inside the Saitama Kofun Group, anyone can experience making their own Haniwa with the help of an instructor.
+Creating a Haniwa takes 3 steps: molding for 90 to 120 minutes, drying for about a month, and finally heating the Haniwa in the kiln located inside the building for around 7 hours at 800℃.
+Once the Haniwa is completed, it can either be retrieved in person or be delivered and paid for on arrival.

 Saitama Prefectural Museum of Sakitama Ancient Burial Mounds